DreamingReactor/bank_system/README.md

 __NOTE: General account password for google won't work if 2-step verification is enabled.
 App password would've to be generated from account's security settings.__

 Start server again.

+Open new terminal tab and enter following command.
+> $ celery -A bank_system worker -l info

+This will starts a celery worker, in which Withdraw and Deposit tasks are queued.

 Use any API client, like Postman, to make API requests.

 ## API Details